 For paid SEO, the PPC (pay per click) audit is utilized to determine the current performance of the campaign.
 The audit, therefore, helps in enhancing such performance.

-Through this, the client may know if the paid search campaign budget is being maximized, used wisely, or not.
+Through this, the client may know if the paid search campaign budget is being maximized and used wisely.

 Social media audit

-Social media audit is the process of analyzing the social media footprint, and whether the campaign is achieving the goals it initially set.
-The creative style a well as the cross-platform performance of the campaign are some of the things investigated.
+Social media audit is the process of analyzing the social media footprint and whether the campaign is achieving the goals it initially set.
+The creative style and the cross-platform performance of the campaign are some of the things investigated.

 Nevertheless, the most important element is the movement from the top down to the bottom of the sales funnel.
 Social conversions are important, so these must be gauged as well.